Transparency Statement

 - the Police or another government agency, if required or authorised by law (for example to assist with the investigation of a criminal offence), or to report significant misconduct or breach of duty or where there is a serious threat to health or safety.

-If our staff are threatened or abused, or information appears to us to have been gathered unlawfully, we may refer this to the Police.
+If information appears to us to have been gathered unlawfully, we may refer this to the Police.

 How will we protect it?

-Information is stored, accessed and retained in accordance with our Privacy Policy, Records Management Policy, ICT Acceptable Use Policy, and the MBIE Code of Conduct, and in compliance with the Privacy Act 2020 and the Public Records Act 2005.
+Information is stored, accessed and retained in accordance with our Privacy Policy, Information and Records Management Policy, ICT Acceptable Use Policy, and the MBIE Code of Conduct.
+It also needs to be in compliance with the Public Service Commission code of conduct, and applicable laws including the Privacy Act 2020, and the Public Records Act 2005.

 Feedback and concerns